bhoward/focsipedia/docs/logic/circuits.md

-This compound proposition is logically equivalent to the one we started with, but implementing it in a circuit requires only three logic gates, instead of the ten required by the original proposition.[^No, I didn't count wrong.
+This compound proposition is logically equivalent to the one we started with, but implementing it in a circuit requires only three logic gates, instead of the ten required by the original proposition.[^3]

+[^3]: No, I didn't count wrong.
 There are eleven logical operators in the original expression, but you can get by with ten gates in the circuit:
 Use a single NOT gate to compute $\lnot p$, and connect the output of that gate to two different AND gates.
-Reusing the output of a logic gate is an obvious way to simplify circuits that does not correspond to any operation on propositions.]
+Reusing the output of a logic gate is an obvious way to simplify circuits that does not correspond to any operation on propositions.

 Here are three versions (select the "tabs" in the upper-left) of circuits implementing this truth table in CircuitVerse: